nekernel-org/.github/profile/README.md

 [![Ne.app - Web](https://img.shields.io/static/v1?label=Ne.app&message=WEB&color=101010&logo=cplusplus&logoColor=fffffff)](https://nekernel.org)
 [![Ne.app - Src](https://img.shields.io/static/v1?label=Ne.app&message=SRC&color=101010&logo=cplusplus&logoColor=fffffff)](https://git.src.nekernel.org/src)

-## About us:
+## About Us

-Ne.app distributes the open-core NeSystem and ANT, which provides a collection of freely available systems software for companies and internal teams alike.
+Ne.app distributes the open-core NeSystem and proprietary ANT system, which provides a collection of freely available systems software for companies and internal teams alike.
 In addition to that, there are primers and wiki, which teaches you how to use NeSystem modules by Ne.app.

-## Resources on Contributing:
+## Resources on Contributing

 More information/guidance can be found at: